-Thermal equilibrium and definition of temperature zeroth law thermodynamics, heat, work and internal energy.
-First law of thermodynamic,
+Thermal equilibrium and definition of temperature, zeroth law of thermodynamics, heat, work and internal energy.
+First law of thermodynamics.

-Second law of thermodynamics: gaseous state of matter, change of condition of gaseous state -isothermal, adiabatic, reversible, irreversible, and cyclic processes.
+Second law of thermodynamics: gaseous state of matter, change of condition of gaseous state -isothermal, adiabatic, reversible, irreversible and cyclic processes.

-Unit-IX : Behaviour of Perfect Gases and Kinetic Theory of Gases 08 Periods
+Unit-IX: Behaviour of Perfect Gases and Kinetic Theory of Gases 08 Periods